 The 2021 Donut Hole Discount is 75% for Generic Drugs

-If you reach the 2020 Coverage Gap phase of your Part D coverage, the generic drug discount will be 75% (up from 63%).
+If you reach the 2021 Coverage Gap phase of your Part D coverage, the generic drug discount will be 75%.
 This means your generic drug costs in the Donut Hole will be 25% of your Part D plan's negotiated retail prices.
-What you pay counts towards your true out-of-pocket costs (This amount counts toward your TrOOP).
+What you pay counts towards your true Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
+Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health...
+(This amount counts toward your TrOOP).

-IMPORTANT: Identifying the best Medicare Part D Plans for you takes a bit of research.
-What's best for you is personal and must consider multiple factors, including your regular prescriptions, your health and your finances.
+VITAL: Identifying the best Medicare Part D Plans requires research.
+What works the best for you is all about your regular prescriptions (if any), your health and what you can afford.